American Gaming Association Projects 17% of American Adults Will Bet on March Madness

 U.S. Market Continues to Grow

-Arizona, Connecticut, Louisiana, Maryland, North Dakota, South Dakota, Washington, Wisconsin and Wyoming going live with their own sports wagering markets.
+Arizona, Connecticut, Louisiana, Maryland, North Dakota, South Dakota, Washington, Wisconsin, and Wyoming are going live with their own sports wagering markets.

 Currently, 30 states and Washington D.C. offer live and legal sports betting with regulated markets.
 Eleven states have active or pre-filed legislation to legalize sports betting.